 }

-Next to be defined is the apiRequest() function.
+Next to be defined is the apiRequest() function(Listing 13-18).
 This function will make the actual API request, and that includes handling the eventual verification of the response data.
 The method signature is showing that the only required params are the service, the method, and the callback function.
+This is also part of the APIClient class.

+Listing 13-18.
+The apiRequest function

 func apiRequest (

 service: APIService,